 Iraq, it’s not the most obvious tourist destination.
-But with the security situation improving in the country, now is the time to visit one of the most historical countries in the world.
+But with the security situation improving all over the country, now is the time to visit one of the most historical countries in the world.

 Saddam Hussein ruled the country with his iron fist for 24 years.
-This was right up until the illegal American-led invasion 16 years ago.
+This was right up until the illegal American-led invasion of Iraq in 2003.

 After 16 years of internal conflicts raging around the country, the situation has improved.
 It is safe enough now for Iraq to welcome foreign tourists back.

 But unfortunately, the visa process is full of bureaucracy and paper mills, making visiting Iraq rather a painful process.

 But if you do manage to secure one of the most difficult tourist visas in the world, Iraq will surprise you in all but a positive way.

 I always live with the idea that there are no dangerous countries.
 Yet there are dangerous places or dangerous times.
 Can you visit Iraq safely?
 Yes, you most certainly can.

 You just need to be discerning about where you are and at what time.

 This Iraq travel guide is for the Southern part of Iraq and NOT about the Kurdish autonomous region in the Northern part of the county.
 Because knowing how to travel to Iraq is very important.